Chas McCormick Player Props: Astros vs. Rangers

-Chas McCormick and his .405 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Houston Astros versus the Texas Rangers and Nathan Eovaldi on July 1 at 4:05 PM ET.
+Chas McCormick -- hitting .313 in his past 10 games -- will be in action for the Houston Astros against the Texas Rangers, with Andrew Heaney on the mound, on July 2 at 2:35 PM ET.

-He racked up two hits (going 2-for-4) in his last game against the Rangers.
+In his last game, he strung together two hits (going 2-for-4) against the Rangers.

 Chas McCormick Game Info & Props vs. the Rangers